Ideolys/kitten-mq/README.md

   let config = {
-    hosts    : ['mybrokerurl.com:443'],      // list of brokers mirror URLs for High Avaibility serverId : 'mybroker-service-1',         // broker unique id, defined on the broker side pubKey   : fs.readfile('kittenMQ.pub'),  // The public key of this client sent to the broker privKey  : fs.readfile('kittenMQ.pem'),  // The private key of the client used to generate tokens clientId : 'easilys-APP-KEY'             // The client id, it must be globally unique
+    hosts    : ['mybrokerurl.com:443'],      // list of brokers mirror URLs for High Avaibility pubKey   : fs.readfile('kittenMQ.pub'),  // The public key of this client sent to the broker privKey  : fs.readfile('kittenMQ.pem'),  // The private key of the client used to generate tokens clientId : 'easilys-APP-KEY'             // The client id, it must be globally unique